 The Coalition for Peace Action will hold its 39th Multifaith Service and Conference for Peace on Sunday, November 11, 2018.
 Click here for press release.

-Speakers for the Afternoon Conference - Wendy Sherman, Ray Acheson, and William Hartung.
+Speakers for the Afternoon Conference - Wendy Sherman, Ray Acheson, William Hartung, and Leon Sigal.
 Keep scrolling to read about them!

 The Multifaith Service will take place at 11:00 AM at the Princeton University Chapel (on campus, next to Firestone Library on Washington Road).
 The service is free (there will be a free will offering to benefit CFPA) and does not require pre-registration.